shoaib3136/Circulate-the-values-of-N-variables/README.md

 ### Step 4:
 Using the slicing concept rotate the list
 ### Step 5:
-Print the values of list variable "l", outside the function using functioncall after circulating variables
+Print the values of list variable 'l', outside the function using functioncall after circulating variables
 ### Step 6:
 End the program